Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 Study 4: Pyridate tolerance in field pea

 Group 2 herbicides dominate current product options available to field pea producers in Saskatchewan.
 With the continued increase in herbicide-resistant weed species, expanding the list of useful active ingredients for pulse crops is a pressing agronomic issue.
-Researchers identified pyridate, a Group 6 broadleaf herbicide that has been used in horticultural crops for many years, as a possible new herbicide in field pea in Western Canada.
+Researchers identified pyridate, a Group 6 broadleaf herbicide used in horticultural crops for many years, as a possible new herbicide for field pea in Western Canada.

-In Canada, pyridate is sold as Tough® 600EC and used as pre-seed or pre-emergence herbicide in several crops, including dry peas, to control key weeds like wild mustard, lamb’s quarters, kochia and redroot pigweed.
+In Canada, pyridate is sold as Tough® 600EC and used as a pre-seed or pre-emergence herbicide in several crops, including dry peas, to control key weeds such as wild mustard, lamb’s quarters, kochia, and redroot pigweed.

 To analyze the suitability of pyridate as an in-crop or post-emergence herbicide application in field pea, a field study was conducted at the Kernen Research Farm in 2019 and 2020.
 Treatments included pyridate applied at a 1x rate and 2x rate, an industry-standard herbicide, and an untreated check applied at the 2- to 3-node stage: